 and have received your second level education in a European Union country, you must submit your application via the Central Applications Office (CAO).

 International students whose first language is not English must demonstrate that their English language ability meets the required standard for admission by providing the results of an English language proficiency test, such as TOEFL or IELTS.
 Further information can be obtained here.

 Taught Postgraduate Courses

-You can make your application through the online PAC system.
+You can make your application through the online application system.

 Research Masters and PhD applicants

 You'll need to submit a research proposal along with your application.
 This application will take two steps: